-University Personnel must ensure that such requests from Government agencies are made in writing and cite the authority upon which the request is made.
+If such a request is made, University Personnel must require that it is in writing and cite the authority upon which the request is made.
 If uncertain about the bona fides of the request, University Personnel should consult with Legal and Risk before releasing any information.